2015–16 South Pacific cyclone season: Severe Tropical Cyclone Winston

 Tropical Disturbance 09F developed on February 7, 2016, to the northwest of Port Vila, Vanuatu.
 Over the next few days, the system gradually developed as it moved southeastward, acquiring gale-force winds by February 11.
 The following day it underwent rapid intensification and attained ten-minute maximum sustained winds of 175 km/h.
 Less favourable environmental conditions prompted weakening thereafter.
 After turning northeast on February 14, Winston stalled to the north of Tonga on February 17.
 Regaining strength, the storm doubled back to the west, achieving Category 5 status on both the Australian tropical cyclone scale and the Saffir–Simpson hurricane wind scale on February 19.
 It reached its record intensity the next day with ten-minute sustained winds of 280 km/h and a pressure of 884 hPa (mbar; 26.10 inHg), shortly before making landfall on Viti Levu, Fiji.
 This made it the strongest storm to ever strike the nation, as well as the strongest tropical cyclone of the Southern Hemisphere in history.

 On February 26, Winston exited the South Pacific basin and entered the Australian region basin.

 In advance of the storm's arrival in Fiji, numerous shelters were opened, and a nationwide curfew was instituted during the evening of February 20.
 Striking Fiji at Category 5 intensity on February 20, Winston inflicted extensive damage on many islands and killed at least 44 people.
 Communications were temporarily lost with at least six islands.
 Total damage from Winston amounted to $FJ 2.98 billion ($1.4 billion 2016 USD), making it the costliest cyclone on record in the basin, until it was surpassed by Cyclone Gabrielle in 2023.

 Tropical Cyclone Tatiana

 Tropical Cyclone Tatiana moved into the South Pacific basin from the Australian region during February 12, as it peaked as a Category 2 tropical cyclone with 10-minute sustained winds of 95 km/h (60 mph).
 The system subsequently moved southwards and rapidly weakened during the next day, crossing back into BoM's area of responsibility.
 On the next day it degenerated into a remnant low.

 Tropical Cyclone Yalo

 During February 23, Tropical Disturbance 11F developed underneath an upper-level ridge of high pressure, about 850 km to the northwest of Tahiti, French Polynesia.
 By the next day, the JTWC issued a Tropical Cyclone Formation Alert as it was located over in favorable conditions of developing further.

 Severe Tropical Cyclone Zena

-Severe Tropical Cyclone Zena passed near Fiji.
-This storm interfered with Survivor, causing the contestants to be temporarily evacuated on day 2.
+Cyclone Zena developed in early April 2016 and reached Category 3 severe tropical cyclone intensity, with ten-minute sustained winds of 130 km/h (80 mph).
+The storm affected the Solomon Islands, Vanuatu, Fiji, and Tonga, and was associated with two deaths.